 After 10:00 AM on December 24, the POWs were taken to the train station.
 The POWs saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
 180 to 200 were packed into steel boxcars with four guards.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
 Ten to fifteen POWs rode on the roofs of the cars along with two guards.
 The guards told these POWs that it was okay to wave to the American planes.

-On December 25, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
-They walked two kilometers to a schoolyard on the southern outskirts of the barrio.
+On December 25, the POWs disembarked at San Fernando, La Union, at 2:00 AM and walked two kilometers to a schoolyard on the southern outskirts of the barrio.
 From December 25 until the 26.
 The POWs were held in a schoolhouse.
-The morning of December 26, the POWs were marched to a beach.
+On the morning of December 26, the POWs were marched to a beach.
 During this time the prisoners were allowed one handful of rice and a canteen of water.
-The heat from the sun was so bad that men drank seawater.
-Many of those men died.
+The heat from the sun was so bad that men drank seawater and died.

-The remaining prisoners at San Fernando, La Union, where they boarded onto another “Hell Ship” the Enoura Maru or the Brazil Maru.
-On this ship, the POWs were held in three different holds.
-The ship had been used to haul cattle.
-The POWs were held in the same stalls that the cattle had been held in.
+The remaining prisoners boarded onto the Brazil Maru and held in three different holds.
+The ship had been used to haul cattle and the POWs were held in the same stalls that the cattle had been held in.
 In the lower hold, the POWs were lined up in companies 108 men.
 Each man had four feet of space.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.

-During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
-The ship arrived at Takao, Formosa, on December 31 and docked around 11:30 AM.
+The ship arrived at Takao, Formosa, on December 31 and dropped anchor around 11:30 AM.
 After arriving at Takao, Formosa, each POW received a six-inch-long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
-From January 1 through the 5, the POWs received one meal and day and very little water.
-This resulted in the death rate among the POWs to rise.
+From January 1 through the 5, the POWs received one meal and day and very little water resulting in the death rate among the POWs to rise.
+It was at this time that the POWs from the Brazil Maru were transferred onto the Enoura Maru and put in the forward hold.
 On January 6, the POWs began to receive two meals a day.
-On January 8, the POWs from the Brazil Maru were transferred to the Enoura Maru and put in the forward hold.

 The Enoura Maru also came under attack by American planes the morning of January 9, while the POWs were receiving their first meal of the day.
 The sound of ship’s machine-guns was heard, and the explosions of bombs falling closer and closer to the ship were also heard.
 The waves created from the explosions rocked the ship.